surniaulula/wpsso/readme.txt

 This release includes a new "Validators" toolbar menu and several changes to the Advanced Settings page.

 * **New Features**
-	* Added a "Validators" menu in the top toolbar.
+	* Added a "Validators" menu in the admin toolbar.
 * **Improvements**
 	* Added a "Show Validators Toolbar Menu" option under the new SSO &gt; Advanced Settings &gt; Interface tab.
 	* Moved all options from the SSO &gt; Advanced Settings &gt; Table Columns tab to the new Interface tab (removing the Table Columns tab).